Characters of The Last of Us Part II: Lev

+Kyriana Kratter is set to portray Lev in the third season of the television adaptation.

 Yara

 Yara (Victoria Grace) is Lev's sister, and a member of the Seraphites.
 After Lev transitioned to male, the siblings were forced to flee.
 Yara is captured by Seraphites and has her left arm shattered before being saved by Lev.
 Abby helps the siblings find safety for the night.
 The following day, she takes them to her friends Owen and Mel; the latter, a surgeon, determines that Yara has compartment syndrome and is forced to amputate her arm.
 Yara accepts Owen's invitation to escape to Santa Barbara, but Lev, unwilling to leave their mother behind, travels to the Seraphites' island.
 Yara and Abby track Lev and find that he has killed their mother while defending himself.
 As they leave the island, Yara kills the WLF leader, sacrificing herself so Lev and Abby can escape.

 An early pitch in development was for Yara to be transgender instead of Lev, but Druckmann preferred to keep her a more traditional follower of the Seraphites.
 Grace was familiar with The Last of Us prior to receiving the role.
 Her mother found the role through a job listing under a code name.
 Grace was immediately interested in the role due to Yara's "strength, bravery, and selflessness".
 After sending a tape, she was invited for a callback, where she met with Druckmann and acted alongside Bailey and Gross.
 Grace felt that, as the youngest of five siblings, her close bond with her family was carried across to the role: "I would take a hammer to the arm for any of my siblings".
 She appreciated that the writers allowed the characters to be defined by their personalities instead of just their Asian American background.
 Yara's casual clothing represents her transition to a carefree outlook, in contrast to her restrictive upbringing.

+Michelle Mao is set to portray Yara in the third season of the television adaptation.